With Scarce Access To Interpreters, Immigrants Struggle To Understand Doctors' Orders

 No one really knows how widespread the problem actually is, but even the scattered data that are available paint a bleak picture — and one that has persisted for decades.
 Just 39 percent of hospitals, for example, reported collecting any kind of data on the language proficiency of patients in a 2004 survey of 272 hospitals.

 Last year, a study published in Health Affairs suggested that little had improved.
-Despite requirements for data collection on race, ethnicity, and language needs outlined in the 2010 Affordable Care Act, the researchers determined that such data availability in commercial, Medicaid, and Medicare-managed care plans "remained largely incomplete."
+Despite requirements for data collection on race, ethnicity and language needs outlined in the 2010 Affordable Care Act, the researchers determined that such data availability in commercial, Medicaid and Medicare managed care plans "remained largely incomplete."

 A 2016 survey of 4,586 hospitals by the American Hospital Association, meanwhile, suggested that only 56 percent offered some sort of linguistic and translation services, a very slight improvement over the 54 percent recorded five years earlier.
 Yet, another survey suggests that 97 percent of physicians see at least some patients who have difficulty understanding English.

-"The reality is, if you can't communicate with a patient, you can't provide care," says Mara Youdelman, managing attorney at the National Health Law Program in Washington, D.C. who works on language access issues.
+"The reality is, if you can't communicate with a patient, you can't provide care," says Mara Youdelman, managing attorney at the National Health Law Program in Washington, D.C., who works on language-access issues.

 "It shouldn't be an add-on," she says.
 "It should be a required part of providing high-quality health care."

-Gabriela Jenicek, the director of language services at the Children's Hospital of Philadelphia, remembers one young mother-to-be who was eight months pregnant and at high-risk.
-The woman had been referred to Jenicek's hospital from another clinic that had allowed the woman's sister-in-law to interpret her doctors' words.
+Gabriela Jenicek, the director of language services at Children's Hospital of Philadelphia, remembers one young mother-to-be who was eight months pregnant and at high risk.
+The woman had been referred to Jenicek's hospital from another clinic, which had allowed the woman's sister-in-law to interpret her doctors' words.

 Providers at the clinic told the sister-in-law that the woman's fetus was at risk of heart damage.
 But the sister-in-law never told the mother-to-be, Jenicek says.
 In blissful ignorance, the pregnant woman had enjoyed her baby shower and even prepped a nursery.